How to Sharpen Chainsaw Chain with File: A Simple All-in-One Guide

 Always place the chainsaw on flat ground to start it.
 Never drop-start the chainsaw—unless you’re a fan of hospital food, as Christian jokes.

 When cutting, maintain a firm two-handed grip and stand to the side of the bar.
 Let the saw do the work—don’t force it through the wood.
 A good chain and a properly working saw will cut through the material smoothly, “like butter.”
+That is one of the most useful chainsaw tips for beginners, especially when learning control and balance.

 Christian ends by reminding users: look after your saw, and your saw will look after you.
 For more tips or suggestions, leave a comment on the video—and don’t forget to subscribe for future chainsaw guides.